surebot/Eventline/docs/2-routes.md

 bot.on(TextIsTooShort)
 ```

-When TextIsTooShort returns true the thread is triggered.
+When TextIsTooShort returns true the route is triggered.
 In this example the function
 is passed the event to match, it checks if the event has a key called `text` which has
 a string shorter than 5 characters.